 Shūnyam is not against Science.
 It is its natural consummation.
 As Schrodinger lamented: ‘Science must be made anew’.

 But if the self-scuttling is incomplete, we create the modern ‘Objective Scientist’.
-Modern scientific observation methods, cut loose from the monastic disciplines that were a requirement in the first houses of Learning, ignorant of the simplest Meditative and Mindfulness Practices, severs the observer from that which is observed.
+Analytic and observation methods, cut loose from the monastic disciplines that were a requirement in the first houses of Learning, ignorant of the simplest Meditative and Mindfulness Practices, severs the observer from that which is observed.

 Investigating the self-referential loop is effectively barred.
 An elaborate and intricately layered reality is built which at its core is absurd.